Virtual Machines vs. Anti-Detect Browsers: Key Differences

 - Private browsing

-Because you get a new IP address, user agent, and browser fingerprint per each browser profile, your online activities cannot be traced back to a single identity to protect your online privacy.
+Because you get a new IP address and fingerprint for each browser profile, your online activities cannot be traced back to a single identity.
+As such, your online privacy is protected much better than with an ordinary browser.

 - Social media management

 Social networks are an invaluable traffic and conversion generator for digital marketing professionals.
-Anti-detect browsers allow having multiple social media accounts without getting banned.
+Anti-detect browsers allow managing multiple accounts without getting banned.

 - Web scraping

 Many websites deny numerous data requests coming from the same profile.
-You can use anti-detect browsers coupled with proxy servers to make requests from different IP addresses and enhance your web scraping operations.
+You can use anti-detect browsers coupled with proxy servers to make requests from different IP addresses and enhance your web scraping efforts.

 - Unrestricted information access

-You can use a proxy server to get an IP address in a different country and access previously blocked content, like a better Netflix library.
-Anti-detect browsers will guarantee the website will not identify your real geographical location.
+You can use a proxy server for an IP address in a different country and access blocked content, such as a Netflix library.
+Anti-detect browsers will guarantee the website will not identify your real geographical location from other signals in your browser.

 - Cybersecurity